honza/jordan/README.md

 Jordan
 ======

+Jordan is a Clojure library for Compojure that allows you to specify which routes require the user to be logged in or to be an administrator.

 > He lay flat on the brown, pine-needled floor of the forest, his chin on his
 > folded arms, and high overhead the wind blew in the tops of the pine trees.
 > The mountainside sloped gently where he lay; but below it was steep and he